drhelius/MicroHack/README.md

 ## MicroHack Context

-This MicroHack scenario walks through the modernization from an application what was hosted on [Azure Virtual Machines](https://azure.microsoft.com/en-us/products/virtual-machines) or in an [Azure App Service](https://azure.microsoft.com/en-us/products/app-service) to completely managed container based infrastructure, with a focus on the best practices and the design principles and some interesting challenges for real world scenarios.
-Specifically, this builds up to include working with an existing infrastructure in your datacenter.
+This MicroHack scenario walks you through the modernization of an application that was hosted on [Azure Virtual Machines](https://azure.microsoft.com/en-us/products/virtual-machines) or in an [Azure App Service](https://azure.microsoft.com/en-us/products/app-service) to a completely managed container-based infrastructure, with a focus on best practices, design principles, and some interesting challenges for real-world scenarios.
+Specifically, this builds up to include working with existing infrastructure in your datacenter.

 ## MicroHack Objectives

 After completing this MicroHack you will:

 * Understand containerization and hosting options on Azure
-* Know how to use the right tools for containerization from an existing application / workload in your environment, on-prem or Multi-cloud
+* Know how to use the right tools for containerization from an existing application/workload in your environment, on-premises, or multi-cloud
 * Understand use cases and possible scenarios in your particular infrastructure to modernize your infrastructure estate
-* Get insights into real world challenges and scenarios
+* Get insights into real-world challenges and scenarios

 ## MicroHack Challenges